 Its corporate purpose is to organise, manage and oversee the multilateral trading facilities, the Alternative Equity Market (MAB for its initials in Spanish) and Latin American Securities Market (Latibex), and to take responsibility for their organisation and internal functioning, for which it shall be endowed with the necessary resources.
+The company is therefore legally considered the management company of the MAB and Latibex.

 The creation of the MAB was authorised by the Spanish Cabinet, based on a proposal made by the CNMV, on 30 December 2005.
-It is a nationwide organised trading system.
-Its organisation and operations are supervised by the CNMV and its overriding purpose is to provide an organised system for arranging, settling, clearing and recording trades in:
+It is a nationwide Multilateral Trading System organised trading system and its organisation and operations are supervised by the CNMV and its overriding purpose is to provide a multilateral system for arranging, settling, clearing and recording trades in:

 - a.
-Shares and other instruments of Collective Investment Institutions - b.
-Shares and instruments issued by or relating to small-cap entities - c.
-Other securities and instruments which, because of their special characteristics, require specific regulations
+Shares and other instruments of Collective Investment Institutions. - b.
+Shares and instruments issued by or relating to small-cap entities. - c.
+Other securities and instruments which, because of their special characteristics, require specific regulations.